Bro77XP/Beginner-Friendly-Ai-Vtuber/README.md

 ## License

 This project is open source.
-Feel free to modify and distribute as long as you give appropriate credit.
+Feel free to modify and distribute as long as you give appropriate credit since that's really important to get a habit out of.